-You should have been provided one in your orientation.
-If you did not, please ask your program clerk or manager for one as you are required to wear it whenever you are working.
+If you are a Fraser Health employee: You should have been provided one in your orientation.
+If you did not receive one, please ask your program clerk or manager for one as you are required to wear it whenever you are working.

 How does my pay work?

-You will be paid $21.37 per hour when you are working as a Health care support worker.
-When you attend school, you are paid a stipend of $801.00 per week if you are studying fulltime and the amount is pro-rated if you are studying part time. (current as of April 2021)
+You will be paid $23.83 per hour when you are working as a Health care support worker.
+When you attend school full-time, you are paid a stipend of $893.63 per week. (current as of April 2023)